tlkh/tf-pipeline-model-parallel/README.md

 ## Toy Experiment (small CNN model)

-In the diagrams below, only the forward pass is annotated.
+In the diagrams below, only the forward pass is annotated with [NVTX](https://github.com/NVIDIA/nvtx-plugins).

 **Normal Model Parallel**